allegroai/clearml-session/README.md

 clearml-session --debugging-session <experiment_id_here>
 ```

-Click on the JupyterLab/VSCode link, or drop directly into an SSH shell by typying `shell`
+Click on the JupyterLab/VSCode link, or drop directly into an SSH shell by typing `shell`.

 ## ❓ Frequently Asked Questions